Children and Young People

 I Go Quiet by David Ouimet – Graphic novel not specifically about autism but very relatable particularly for those who experience situational mutism

-Young Adult Fiction
+Young Adult Fiction/TV

 Afrotastic by Kala Allen Omeiza (Young Adult Fiction)